benlipkin/decoding/README.md

 ### Monte Carlo Tree Search

-Currently in `decoding.experimental` we have initial support for a powerful `MCTS` algorithm.
-This version has currently been designed to work best with process reward models and other similar scoring functions, as opposed to the full flexibility we provide for `BestOfN` and `BeamSearch` that can e.g., harness grammar constraints or apply sharper scoring functions.
+Currently in `decoding.experimental` we have initial support for a powerful `RolloutTreeSearch` algorithm.
+This wraps the `TreeSearch` interface, enabling rollouts within each sync phase and pushing scores back up the tree for reranking.
+This has currently been designed to work best with process reward models and other similar scoring functions, as opposed to the full flexibility we provide for `BestOfN` and `TreeSearch` that can e.g., harness grammar constraints or apply sharper scoring functions.
 As this interface is finalized and documented examples come together, it will be promoted to the fully supported `decoding.generators`.

 ### Sequantial Monte Carlo / Particle Filtering